-In the context of SEO, Google Maps is the platform that presents Google My Business listings to local searchers based on proximity along with other factors.
-Plumbers must pin their Google Maps listing in order to show up on local search results.
+In the context of SEO, Google Maps is the platform that presents Google Business Profile listings to local searchers based on proximity, along with other factors.
+Plumbers must pin their Google Maps listing to show up on local search results.

 Google Maps SEO for Plumbing Companies

 Unlike a store or restaurant, a plumbing office is not a destination location.
 In other words, consumers won’t need to visit your headquarters to invest in your services.
 The location, in your case, is more of a formality that helps improve local search visibility and match you with relevant consumers in your area.